FrontEndFoxes/curriculum/workshop/nanos/nano4.md

 Computed properties are `functions` that can calculate a value and return data that will be used in our template.
 In our case, we will use them to create a `Date` object, and return it's string representation only.

-This type of behavior would be cumbersome to maintain if placed inside line blocks on our template, and may even be impossible if the logic is too complex.
+This type of logic would be cumbersome to maintain if placed inside line blocks on our template, and may even be impossible if the logic is too complex due to the templating engine limitations.

 Rule of thumb is, whenever you need to `calculate` a value, or change a value in any way - use computed properties.